KevinJC23/Diabetes-PredictiveAnalytics/README.md

    macro avg       0.91      0.80      0.85     12650
 weighted avg       0.94      0.95      0.94     12650
 ```
-- **Precision for Class 0 (Non-Diabetes)**: 95%, meaning 95% of the time, the model correctly predicted non-diabetes cases.
-- **Recall for Class 0**: 99%, meaning the model correctly identified 99% of all non-diabetes cases.
-- **Precision for Class 1 (Diabetes)**: 87%, showing that 87% of diabetes predictions were correct.
-- **Recall for Class 1**: 62%, meaning the model only identified 62% of actual diabetes cases.
+Based on this evaluation result, Class 0 (Non-diabetes) demonstrates 95% precision, indicating it correctly predicted the non-diabetes case.
+Additionally, the recall for the same class is 99%, meaning that the model accurately identified 99% of all non-diabetes instances, and the F1-Score for this class is 97%, which indicates a strong performance in identifying non-diabetes cases.
+For Class 1 (Diabetes), demonstrate 87% for the precision, signifying it predict cases were correct.
+However, the recall was 62%, indicating that the model was able to identify only 62% of the actual diabetes cases.
+Class 1 F1-Score demonstrates 72%, which shows a balanced measure of precision and recall, though it is relatively lower compared to Class 0.
+Overall, the model achieved an accuracy of 95%, a macro average F1-score of 0.85, and a weighted average F1-score of 0.94, highlighting its effectiveness in identifying non-diabetes cases while showing some limitations in correctly detecting diabetes.

 #### Logistic Regression